kamalrawat77/agentic-iam-lab/learning-log.md

 Insight:
 The LLM does not need to do the work.

+## Nugget 008
+LLM + Tools

+## Nugget 009

+Learned:
+- Multi-step agent flow
+- Tool execution
+- Result interpretation

+Insight:
+The LLM can be used twice:
+1. To decide what to do
+2. To explain what happened
 Its job can be deciding which tool should do the work.